502107/PrimerDesign-nf/README.md

 1. If pident (% of identical positions) is 100%, or
 2. If pident >= 93 and the length of the sequence >= 1000, then
 3. Check if there are any other hits from the BLAST search under the same sseqid, if there are and if they come from the same gene, then concatenate them in one sequence, with hyphens between the gap of the two hits.
+4. Check that all the blast hits have at most 500b size difference from the original - if there's more then drop the hit.
+If all the blast results have >500b difference in size, then just consider everything, but most likely the primer search will fail.

 Following the filtering, the regions that were present in the BLAST results of all the isolates are concatinated in a fasta file, with SNPs in the sequence replaced with hyphens.